DATA

 Description

-The listing includes data sets from the the following Australian organisations that have made their data freely available under Creative Commons licencing.
-The following details the data providers and their data sets.
+This listing includes data from the following Australian organisation that has made their data freely available under Creative Commons licencing.

 Details